zzzhehao/wsp-Real-time-PCR-Analysis/README.md

 - **feat:** no need to manually check for required packages
 - **perf:** improve log formatting and layout
 - **docs:** remove evaluation code information in plot document, expected to be added back as independent document in the future
-- **fix**: removed customization of standard curve parameters, this now should be manually altered in **wsp-qPCR Evaluation.R** at line 42-49
+- **fix**: removed customization of standard curve parameters, this now should be manually altered in _wsp-qPCR Evaluation.R_ at line 42-49
 - **docs**: add EvaCode documentation in README
 - **feat**: adapt new workflow: interplate calibrator now has new default: "IPC", can also be specified manually; old workflow can be switched by specifying `ancient = True`
 - **feat**: adapt new workflow: sample name now should be assigned to 'sample name' in StepOne software in default
+- **feat**: add optional argument `threshold` to display horizontal redline in amplification plot
+- **fix**: Ct_Mean is now named as Ct_Median. **Important**: this is only a naming change, the calculation remains unchanged, see [line 143](https://github.com/zzzhehao/wsp-Real-time-PCR-Analysis/blob/01ebdbf8a724d36446cb1e920add2505835d4866/wsp-qPCR%20Evaluation.R#L143) in _wsp-qPCR Evaluation.R_ at the original submission commit
+- **feat**: Ct and SD from IC will be auto calculated while batch analysing data if not specified
+- **fix**: customized IC name didn't trigger calibration
+- **feat**: add IC calibration message in log
+- **fix**: threshold was not passed to nested function while batch analysing data

 ## 4 Analyse Data

 ### 4.1 Raw file